 I love visiting Tasmania because of the food and wine!
 You better try out the seafood there.
 So delicious!
 I am a huge fan of the Atlantic salmon, scallops, and lobster.
 Their gourmet delights are fantastic too.

 As for the wines, I have read from here ( http://www.discovertasmania.com ) that there are lots of wine events that are happening there.
 I am going there this November, so I am hoping to catch the Royal Hobart Wine Tasting event.
-So excited! about 7 years ago
+So excited! over 7 years ago

 Port Arthur is an absolute must!
 Absolutely stunning historical site.
 Another great trip is the Gordon River Cruise in Strachn if you pay for the Captains Deck you get excellent wines and scrumptious food during the cruise.
 They have been highlights of my time in Tassie. over 6 years ago